 We are grateful to God for the privilege of welcoming and including children into the life and ministry of The Falls Church Anglican.
 Providing care and Biblical instruction to youngsters is a holy calling, and our church community is committed to doing all that it can to ensure a safe, positive and rewarding experience for children participating in church activities.
 The joy of ministry to children includes the responsibility of protecting them from harm.
 Protecting the children in our care, the reputation of the adults who serve those children, and the ministry of The Falls Church Anglican (TFCA) requires specific precautions and processes.
-The policies and procedures included in this brochure are reflected in all Children’s Ministry (CM) activities.
+The policies and procedures included in this brochure are reflected in all Children & Family Ministry (CFM) activities.
 All activities or events serving children at the church must be in compliance with these guidelines.

 All church employees must complete The Falls Church Anglican's Prevention of Child Sexual Abuse training and undergo a background check.